A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

-The evolutionary models show differences in the temperatures at which they burn helium, where in particular BoOST models are cooler than the other models during this phase.
+The evolutionary models differ in helium-burning temperatures, where BoOST models are particularly cooler than others during this phase.
 We attribute this to differences in internal mixing assumptions.
-Overshooting and (semi-)convection are known to drastically affect post-MS evolution \citep[see e.g.,][]{Schootemeijer19, Higgins20,Farrell22}.
-Also rotational mixing \citep{Maeder00, Heger00} could affect the evolutionary paths.
-In the range $5.0 < \log (L / L_\odot) < 5.4$, PARSEC and Geneva models only predict cool SGs below 7\,kK to exist after central helium exhaustion, which lasts less than 0.1\% of the stellar lifetime.
-Given that we inferred the presence of at least 20 cool SGs in that luminosity range, PARSEC and Geneva models would imply that tens of thousands of hydrogen- and helium-burning progenitor stars should exist.
-This seems unrealistic, given that their combined luminosity would exceed I\,Zw\,18's total luminosity, which is around 10$^8$\,L$_\odot$\footnote{Obtained using Eq.\,\ref{eq:logl}, using $B=15.98$ from \cite{deVaucouleurs91, deVaucouleurs95} and $BC=0$, which should be appropriate for its color of $B-V\approx 0$ \citep{Papaderos02} in an order-of-magnitude estimate.}.
-Therefore, Geneva and PARSEC models at I\,Zw\,18 metallicity probably underestimate the cool SG lifetime.
-In contrast, BoOST models -- seemingly correctly -- predict longer cool SG lifetimes, but they overpredict the number of bright cool SGs (Sect.\,\ref{sec:ldists}).
-In the BPASS models with $Z=0.001$ the blueward evolution is caused by strong RSG mass loss, after which the mass-loss rates become lower, preventing most models to evolve into stars hotter than $\sim$20\,kK.
+Overshooting and (semi-)convection are known to drastically affect post-MS evolution \citep[see, e.g.,][]{Schootemeijer19, Higgins20,Farrell22}.
+Also, rotational mixing \citep{Maeder00, Heger00} could affect the evolutionary paths.
+In the range $5.0 < \log (L / L_\odot) < 5.4$, PARSEC and Geneva models only predict cool SGs below 7\,kK to exist after central helium exhaustion, which lasts less than 0.1\% of their stellar lifetime.
+Given our inference of at least 20 cool SGs in that luminosity range, PARSEC and Geneva models predict tens of thousands of hydrogen- and helium-burning progenitor stars to exist.
+This seems unrealistic, given that their combined luminosity would exceed I\,Zw\,18's total luminosity of around 10$^8$\,L$_\odot$\footnote{Obtained using Eq.\,\ref{eq:logl}, using $B=15.98$ from \cite{deVaucouleurs91, deVaucouleurs95} and $BC=0$, which should be appropriate for its color of $B-V\approx 0$ \citep{Papaderos02} in an order-of-magnitude estimate.}.
+Therefore, Geneva and PARSEC models at I\,Zw\,18 metallicity probably underestimate cool SG lifetime.
+In contrast, BoOST models -- seemingly correctly -- predict longer cool SG lifetimes; however, they overpredict the number of bright cool SGs (Sect.\,\ref{sec:ldists}).
+In the BPASS models with $Z=0.001$, the blueward evolution is caused by strong RSG mass loss, after which the mass-loss rates become lower, preventing most models from evolving into stars hotter than $\sim$20\,kK.
 At the metallicity of I\,Zw\,18 or lower ($Z \lesssim 0.0004$), none of the sets of evolutionary models shown in Fig.\,\ref{fig:model_hrds} become hot enough to be WR stars.
-There is, however, observational evidence for WR stars in I\,Zw\,18 (Sect\,\ref{sec:sfh}).
+However, observational evidence for WR stars in I\,Zw\,18 (Sect\,\ref{sec:sfh}) exists.